WestlakeLEARN

 Bad loops look like robot lag

 If a loop blocks or runs too slowly, driver control can feel delayed.
-Keep long waits out of TeleOp and use explicit state instead.
+Keep long waits out of Teleop and use explicit state instead.

 LabVIEW habit